Starting A Case

 Start Making It Livable for Everyone

-All sessions are at 9:00 am and 5:30 pm at the Friend of the Court office, 401 N. Lake Street, in Cadillac.
+S.M.I.L.E. classes are held at the Wexford County Lake Street Building at 401 N. Lake Street, in Cadillac.
+Classes are offered twice a day at 8:45 am and 2:45 pm on the days they are held.
 If you have any questions or would like to sign up for the next S.M.I.L.E. session, you may call 231-779-9494 extension 2008.

 Temporary & Final Orders